unisaurus-rex/ci-interim/README.md

 Watch styles/sass for changes.
 On any change, compile to styles/css

-## Serving the Production Version
-Run your server with a root folder of ```./build```

 ## Testing

 ### Unit Testing
 [Jasmine](https://jasmine.github.io/) and [Karma](https://karma-runner.github.io/1.0/index.html) are used for unit testing.
 Jasmine is a testing framework and Karma is a test runner.
 What's the difference, you ask?
 You write your tests using Jasmine and it's libraries.
 Once you write your tests, you need to run the code in a browser javascript engine.
-We use Karma to handle a lot of the annoying things that come with trying to run your code in different browser engines.
+Karma handles a lot of the annoying things that come with trying to run your code in different browser engines.

 #### Set up
 Most of what you need to run tests will be installed when you run ```npm install```, but there are some additional steps you also need to take.